If life isn’t quite panning out as you thought, would a few life planning examples help turn it around?

 - Purchasing your next phone, car, house

-You probably spend quite a bit of time figuring out things like the best one for price, comfort, ease etc., but how much time do you spend planning something as important as your one life?
+You probably spend a lot of time figuring out things like the best one for price, comfort, ease etc., but how much time do you spend planning something as important as your life?

 Without a life plan, you’re likely to get a few lucky breaks but generally end up someplace where you didn’t quite want to be.
 Someplace suboptimal.

 If you don’t know where you are going, you’ll end up someplace else

 What do you hope to become, do and have in your life now and in the future?

 It’s sort of easy to think about the things you would like to do and have.